opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-stats.md

 total.time_in_millis | Integer | The total amount of time for preprocessing ingest documents, in milliseconds. total.current | Integer | The total number of documents that are currently being ingested by the node. total.failed | Integer | The total number of failed ingestions for the node. pipelines | Object | Ingest pipeline statistics for the node.
-Each pipeline is a nested object specified by its ID with the properties listed below. pipelines._id_.count | Integer | The number of documents preprocessed by the ingest pipeline. pipelines._id_.time_in_millis | Integer | The total amount of time for preprocessing documents in the ingest pipeline, in milliseconds. pipelines._id_.failed | Integer | The total number of failed ingestions for the ingest pipeline.
+Each pipeline is a nested object that is specified by its ID and has the following properties. pipelines._id_.count | Integer | The number of documents preprocessed by the ingest pipeline. pipelines._id_.time_in_millis | Integer | The total amount of time for preprocessing documents in the ingest pipeline, in milliseconds. pipelines._id_.failed | Integer | The total number of failed ingestions for the ingest pipeline.